 How else can antibiotics be used in the lab?

 Historically, antibiotics have also been used to disrupt genes at the chromosomal level.
-Scienists introduce an antibiotic resistance cassette within the coding region of the gene they are trying to disrupt or delete, which both inactivates the gene and acts as a marker for the mutation.
+Scientists introduce an antibiotic resistance cassette within the coding region of the gene they are trying to disrupt or delete, which both inactivates the gene and acts as a marker for the mutation.
 When designing these types of experiments it is best practice not to use the same resistance cassette for the mutation and for plasmid selection.
 Additionally, scientists can use the loss of resistance as a marker for successful cloning.
 In these instances, the cloning vector typically has two separate resistance cassettes and your gene of interest is cloned into/inactivates or completely removes (in the case of Gateway cloning) one cassette.
 Counterselection allows the scientist to select bacteria that are only resistant to the antibiotic that remains intact.

-Tips and tricks from the bench:
+Tips and tricks from the bench

 - Use fresh stocks.
 Most antibiotics are stable in powder form, but quickly breakdown in solution.
 Storing aliquots at -20oC and avoiding repeated freeze/thaw cycles will keep most antibiotics viable for at least 6 months.